 Q. Is the application a legally binding contract?

 A. The application and earnest money you submit simply HOLD a space for you in the room of your choice as long as spaces remain.
 It does not guarantee that space and is not a legally binding lease contract.
 You can choose to rescind your application for residency prior to signing a lease.
 Your initial $50 deposit will remain non-refundable.

 The only way to ensure you’ll be in the dorm and the room style of your choice to sign a lease, which is legally binding, but also risk free if you follow our cancellation policy (next question)!

 Q. What is your policy on canceling housing leases?

-A. Our lease is a legally binding contract that secures you housing in the dorms at Lucky or Regent.
+A. Our lease is a legally binding contract that secures you housing in the dorms at Lucky.
 If you’re set on attending school in Madison, there’s no reason to wait:

 If you choose to attend a school that’s not in Madison, you will be released from your lease provided the following apply (when applying for the fall semester):

 - You notify us in writing before June 1, 2016.